 Melanie Riddick never intended to go to graduate school but when she discovered a degree that would advance her career, everything changed.

-“My husband was looking into getting his MBA at Trevecca and sent me a link for the master’s in organizational leadership (MAOL) program,” said Riddick.
+“My husband was looking into getting his MBA at Trevecca and sent me a link for the master’s in organizational leadership (MOL) program,” said Riddick.
 He said ‘I think this would align with your career goals.’
 I had never heard of such a degree so I looked into it and realized it would be a great opportunity.”

-There were many key aspects to the MAOL that made a difference for Riddick, but one of the most important was mentorship.
+There were many key aspects to the MOL that made a difference for Riddick, but one of the most important was mentorship.
 Students have the opportunity to connect with professionals who may be able to provide additional learning and guidance outside of the program.

 “It was great to go to him for wisdom on how to navigate the program.
 We would talk through things I was experiencing in my current job and how to translate concepts from class into those situations,” said Riddick.
 “He was always willing to schedule a call.
 The fact that mentorship was available was very impactful and unique.
 It is certainly something I didn’t have in my undergraduate experience.”